About This Course

 Why choose Bangor University for this course?

-- The School of Linguistics and English Language is one of the oldest linguistics departments in the UK.
-You will be taught by staff who are active researchers in a range of theoretical and applied areas relating to the courses – many have international reputations in the field.
+- You will be taught by staff who are active researchers in a range of theoretical and applied areas relating to the courses – many have international reputations in the field.

 - Training includes sociolinguistic aspects of English, the grammar, sound system and semantics of English, the history of English, as well as issues pertaining to English and globalisation, language planning and policy, and educational language.

 - You will enjoy some fantastic learning facilities including an extensive collection of books on Linguistics and English Language; a recording studio and audio, video and television equipment; a hireshop for students who need to borrow microphones and recording equipment.

 - The Bangor Linguistics Society (BLS) is a student run society that keeps an up-to-date record of current journals and publications.

 What will you study on this course?